DaemonF/boto/README.md

   - `boto tell MESSAGE` - Sends the message to the default group.
   - `boto kitteh` - Replies with a random cute cat.
   - `boto pug me` - Replies with a random pug.
+  - `boto rocket` - Replies with a random rocket.
+  - `boto rocket man` - Replies with a random rocket man.

 # Enviornment variables
   - `FB_USER` - The username to login with.